For us to survive the planet must thrive

 To sustain is to maintain.
-With regard to ecosystems, that isn’t enough.
-While sustaining certain ecosystems may be all that can be done now to preserve what would otherwise be lost, the word “sustainability” allows us to continue to see the world as composed of “resources” to be used—ideally in ways that don’t contribute to greenhouse gasses.
-Further, it relegates human beings to the role of manager, as if the planet is a machine that we can control.
+With regard to ecosystems, sustainability isn’t enough.
+While protecting and invigorating certain ecosystems may be all that can be done to preserve what would otherwise be lost, the word “sustainability” allows us to continue to see the world as composed of “resources” to be used—ideally in ways that don’t contribute to greenhouse gasses.
+Further, the word relegates human beings to the role of manager, as if the planet is a machine that we can control.
 Nature cannot be controlled; we can only respond to it.
 We cannot sustain life as we know it, or as it has been.
 Attempts, though good and necessary, will always be partial and temporary.
-But there’s good news ahead.
-Keep reading.

 Sustainability invites a linear response to a nonlinear problem.
 But Earth is not a machine; it is alive, and it will remain hospitable to life only if we treat it as such.